jhpc-quantum/omnirpc/qcrpc/README-rex-rest.txt

 Line 141, QC_MeasureRemoteQASMStringRESTArray() is the newly
 added.
-With this API, you can specify a circuit described in QASM on a specofied service URL with an API token issued by the service.
+With this API, you can specify a circuit described in QASM on a specified service URL with an API token issued by the service.

 This is the prototype declaration of the API: